chopicalqui/SmartFileHunter/README.md

    SQL Server backups, whereas the search pattern `^.*\\.bak` just specifies a potential backup file based on the file extension.

-**I recommend reviewing the existing matching rules to gain a better understanding of what files SFH might identify.
-Feedback for additional rules is always welcome!**
+**We recommend reviewing the existing matching rules to gain a better understanding about the files that SFH is able to identify.
+Feedback for additional rules is always welcome.**

 SFH applies the matching rules in a specific order.
 The order is based on a priority (rules with a priority come first), which SFH automatically computes per rule by applying the following formula (`A` and `B`, where `A > B`, are